misantronic/rbtv.youtube/README.md

 # rbtv.youtube

-> rbtv.youtube is an open-source project for the german tv-channel `Rocket Beans TV`.
+> rbtv.youtube is an open-source project for the german tv-channel [Rocket Beans TV](https://www.rocketbeans.tv/).

 It's meant to be a YouTube-Alternative fully written in JavaScript ES6 with [BACKBONE.JS](http://backbonejs.org/) and [Marionette.js](http://marionettejs.com/).<br>
 <br>